leonov-av/vulristics/README.md

-# Vulristics
-Vulristics (from “Vulnerability” and “Heuristics”) is an extensible framework for analyzing publicly available information about vulnerabilities.
+**Vulristics** (from “Vulnerability” and “Heuristics”) is an extensible framework for analyzing publicly available information about vulnerabilities.
 It started as a Microsoft Patch Tuesday reporting tool.
 Now you can use it to analyse (classify, prioritize) any set of CVEs using the data from Vulners.com, Microsoft website, NVD and AttackerKB.

 ![vulristics logo](https://github.com/leonov-av/vulristics/blob/master/logo/vulristics_line.png)